AI-english-paper/ProSmith_model_optimization_and_other_models/README.md

 After completing the training in step 3.4.5, you can continue with Chapter 4, where the entire pipeline is repeated using a leakage-free gradient boosting to obtain a more robust and unbiased evaluation of the model.

+### 3.4.6 Preparing for: Training the Gradient Boosting model

 Next, train the Gradient Boosting classifier using:

 ```bash